kubermatic/docs/content/kubermatic/v2.18/how_to_contribute_to_kkp/_index.en.md

 +++
-title = "How To Contribute to Kubermatic Kubernetes Platform (KKP)" date = 2021-04-24T15:00:15+02:00 weight = 25
+title = "Contribute to KKP"
+date = 2021-04-24T15:00:15+02:00
+weight = 70
 +++

 ## Contributing to KKP